Below are annotations for “Recognition” from Alan Moore’s Yuggoth Cultures and Other Growths #2 (12 pages, October 2003)

 - A blonde woman lies on the bed, stockings torn, something crammed into her mouth, hands above her head, being raped by a rather traditional-looking devil in the form of a horned satyr.
 It should be noted that H. P. Lovecraft’s mother was a brunette in real life.

-- “Arsenic-whitened thighs” – Arsenic has been a traditional cosmetic since at least Roman times; some anecdotes suggest that Sarah Susan Phillips Lovecraft (Howard Phillips Lovecraft’s mother) used arsenic-based cosmetics for her complexion, but there is no evidence of this.
+- “Arsenic-whitened thighs” refers to arsenic having been a traditional cosmetic since at least Roman times.
+Some anecdotes suggest that Sarah Susan Phillips Lovecraft (Howard Phillips Lovecraft’s mother) used arsenic-based cosmetics for her complexion, but there is no evidence of this.

 - The woman is revealed to be bound, reinforcing the idea that she is probably a victim, not a willing participant.

-- “Balled up into a fist of silk, her underwear […] one suspender […]” – The underwear in question could not be the modern brassiere (not patented or mass produced in the United States until 1914), and so was probably some sort of garter arrangement, possibly with silk bloomers.
+- The undergarment “Balled up into a fist of silk, her underwear […] one suspender […]” in question could not be the modern brassiere (not patented or mass produced in the United States until 1914), and so was probably some sort of garter arrangement, possibly with silk bloomers.

 - While published in black-and-white, the use of jewels for descriptive colors implies the almost psychedelic lighting of the scene, reminiscent of films like Suspiria.

-- “Frilled crustacean shaft” – Possibly a reference to H. P. Lovecraft’s detestation of seafood.
+- “Frilled crustacean shaft” is possibly a reference to H. P. Lovecraft’s detestation of seafood.

 - The character is identified as “Winfield Lovecraft”; his appearance is based on a surviving photo: